-Olivia is 6.5 years old, 55 lbs., and 48″ tall.
+This model is 6.5 years old, weighs 55 pounds, and 48 inches tall.
 She doesn’t use a backless booster full-time, but does well in one as a spare when traveling with other people.
 The Youth provides a proper belt fit on her and is light enough for her to carry to school or a friend’s house if needed.
 It’s also very narrow so helpful when riding with other children next to her.
 She fit well without the belt adjuster but using it makes it better still.

-Ilana is almost 9, 54″ tall, and wears a 12/14.
-She fits great in the Youth even though it’s a more narrow booster.
+This kiddo is almost 9, 54 inches tall, and wears a 12/14.
+She fits great in the Youth Booster even though it’s a bit narrow.
 It does make it a little harder to get the lap belt under the armrests though.
-Ilana is still just a few inches short of being able to safely pass the five step test and her bones are too immature to withstand crash forces alone.
-Even though it does come with a belt adjuster, she’s plenty tall enough to not need one to keep the belt properly positioned across her collar bone.
+She is still just a few inches short of being able to safely pass the five step test and her bones are too immature to withstand crash forces alone.
+Even though it does come with a belt adjuster, she’s plenty tall enough to not need one to keep the seat belt properly positioned across her collar bone.

 Important Information: Where to Find

-FAA approval The Youth requires a lap/shoulder belt so is not FAA approved.
+FAA approval Like all booster seats, the Harmony Youth Booster requires a lap and shoulder belt so is not approved for use on aircraft.
 However, it’s small and light enough that carrying it on an airplane to use at your destination would be very easy.